 When writing a text, think like your customer and ask, “What’s in it for me?”.

 With PPC, your ad shows immediately on search pages, and PPC ads allow you to try out various keywords, headlines, prices, and selling approaches.
-PPC ads will help you find out the highest-converting keywords that you can use in your copy.
+PPC ads will help you find the highest-converting keywords you can use in your copy.

-An example is Fiverr showing up on top, before Upwork, on SERP for the keyword “hire a freelancer".
+An example is Fiverr showing up on top, before Upwork, on SERP for the keyword “hire a freelancer.”
 Upwork, on the other hand, is the first URL of the organic results.

 Email marketing is still useful for anyone who pursues entrepreneurship through their online business.
-As mentioned earlier, create an opt-in page where your potential customers give their email address in exchange for free, expert content.
+As mentioned earlier, create an opt-in page where your potential customers give their email addresses in exchange for free, expert content.